 What is Different about Common Stock?

 Common stock is a stake in the company that demonstrates ownership of a corporation.
-Investors in common stock can contribute to the company’s operations by helping elect a competent board of directors, and they can provide input regarding company policy.
+Investors in common stock can contribute to the company’s operations by voting for a competent board of directors, and through that board can provide input regarding company policy.

-However, when a company is being liquidated during bankruptcy, common shareholders have the right to the company’s assets after all bondholders, preferred shareholders, and other debt holders have been paid in full.
+However, when a company is being liquidated during bankruptcy, common shareholders are last in line to the company’s assets after all bondholders, preferred shareholders, and other debt holders have been paid in full.

 What is Dividend Yield?

 Dividend yield is a percentage that expresses the dividend payout as a proportion of share price.
-The par value is the amount the dividend will be paid on.
+The par value is the amount the calculation is based on.

 For example, if the par value of a stock is $1,000 and the annual dividend is 7%, then the issuer must pay $70 per year to the preferred stockholder.